Resistance Test Devices

 There are two common methods:

-- Measuring resistance with an Ohmmeter multimeter in resistance mode)
+- Measurement of resistance with an Ohmmeter (multimeter in resistance mode)

-- The device often TEST VOLTAGE only a very small TEST VOLTAGE and measures the current flow.
+- The device applies an often very small test voltage and measures the current flow.

-- The resistance is calculated and displayed from this.
+- From this, the resistance is calculated and displayed.

-- Disadvantage: Often inaccurate, especially with resistances below 10 Ω.
+- Disadvantage: Often inaccurate, especially for resistances below 10 Ω.

-- SCHLEICH principle: Maximum accuracy through resistance measurement with constant Test current precise voltage consumption
+- SCHLEICH Principle: Highest accuracy through resistance measurement with constant Test current and precise voltage acquisition

 -